BuiltInDetroit/builtindetroit.github.io/content/en/events/11558269-ce40-4a16-8048-5901abc895a4/index.md

 - Overview of common motion control system architectures.
 - Mechanical and electromechanical design and tradeoffs of various motors.
 - Typical positional feedback components and pathways.
+- Introduction to control theory and modeling.
+- Brief introduction to industrial ethernet and fieldbus (for subsequent events).